facebook/react/docs/docs/optimizing-performance.md

 Most of the time, you can use `React.PureComponent` instead of writing your own `shouldComponentUpdate`.
 It only does a shallow comparison, so you can't use it when the rendering function uses deep properties of the props or state.
 For example, if your render function refers to `this.props.foo.bar` or `this.state.qux.quux`, you should not use `React.PureComponent`.

+If you create functions or child components in your `render` function, `PureComponent` will never short-circuit rendering, since those functions or child components will always be different.
+You can often avoid this by creating these once during component creation rather than on every render.

 ## shouldComponentUpdate In Action

 Here's a subtree of components.
 For each one, `SCU` indicates what `shouldComponentUpdate` returned, and `vDOMEq` indicates whether the rendered DOM elements were equivalent.
 Finally, the circle's color indicates whether the component had to be reconciled or not.